Need support taking your next steps? We’d love to help

 The Yolanda Moore Foundation supports individuals with practical mentoring, advice and funding.
 We know that sometimes getting to where you need to be can be an uphill battle and we’d love to be a helping hand to ambitious young people.
 Whether you need help funding a course or whether you’re already in the midst of education and need help getting a new laptop to continue your studies.
 We also fund individuals who have an ambition to help others through voluntary work, charitable work, or who support others.

-We fund both Personal Development Grants (to help you pay for courses, internships, volunteering opportunities etc) and Personal Support Grants (to help you pay your bills, rent, interview clothes, travel, equipment, materials etc).
+We fund both Personal Development Grants (to help you pay for courses, internships, volunteering opportunities etc) and Personal Support Grants (to help you pay for your interview clothes, travel, equipment, materials etc).

 While the main part of our help is financial support, we also provide mentoring, advice, and networking opportunities with friends of our charity.